ScaDLES: Scalable Deep Learning over Streaming data at the Edge: Background and Related Work

 \subsection{Handling unbalanced and non-IID data}

 Neural network training under constraints like privacy-sensitivity, skewness due to non-IID and unbalanced data has been well studied under the premise of \emph{federated learning}.
 In federated training, devices train on local, skewed data while a global shared model is learned by periodically aggregating updates from other devices.
 For example, FedAvg \cite{b20} collects updates only from a fraction of total clients after certain local epochs to reduce frequent communication cost.
-FedProx \cite{b24} extends FedAvg to include partial work (to address systems heterogeneity) and adds a proximal term to the local objective function to deal with statistical heterogeneity. \cite{b2} addresses systems heterogeneity by sampling batch-size based on a worker's compute capability.
-Sparse Tenary Compression (STC) \cite{b19} reduces communication by combining Terngrad \cite{b25} quantization with Top-\textit{k} \cite{b26} sparsification.
+FedProx \cite{b24} extends FedAvg to include partial work (to address systems heterogeneity) and adds a proximal term to the local objective function to deal with statistical heterogeneity in non-IID data.
+Sparse Tenary Compression (STC) \cite{b19} reduces communication by combining Terngrad \cite{b25} quantization with Top-\textit{k} \cite{b26} sparsification, and is shown to perform better than FedAvg on both IID and non-IID data.
 Zhao et al. \cite{b18} account for data skewness due to weight divergence among devices' local model replica and measure it with earth mover's distance (EMD) between device-local and overall data distribution.
-Benchmarks like FedML \cite{b21} facilitate development of federated learning systems and algorithms.
+To facilitate development of federated learning systems and algorithms, benchmarks like FedML \cite{b21} and LEAF \cite{b22} have been developed.